 How is the Ring Knife Made?

 The Defender Ring ring knife is made by combining a regular jewelry ring with a small knife.
 Both the jewelry ring and the small knife are made of 316L stainless steel, which is the material of many knives and tools.

-The ring and knife are soldered together via a welding process that connects the pieces using additional steel material and heating up the components to affix them together.
-Welding is a process used in almost every manufacturing industry to adjoin to separate items together.
+The ring and knife are welded together via a welding process that connects the pieces using additional steel material and heating up the components to affix them together.
+Welding is a process used in almost every manufacturing industry to adjoin two separate items together.

 Ring Knife Self-Defense Capabilities

 Defender Ring's ring knife is the self-defense piece of the product.

 It's sharp enough to pierce through clothing, plastic, and even metal.
 While the knife weapon is relatively small measuring 10 mm or approximately 1/2 inch, do not underestimate its potency as a self-defense weapon to deter an attacker, draw blood and collect DNA.

 - 4 sided knife with a sharp pointed tip

 - 4 mm in width at the base

 - 2 mm spine